 National City Rent Control Measure

-If approved by voters, National City’s rent control measure would cap annual rent increases at 5 percent.
+If approved by voters, National City’s measure would cap annual rent increases at 5 percent.
 Additionally, it will ban arbitrary and unfair evictions in a city where renters make up 70 percent of the population.
-In November, voters will decide whether to enact the rent control measure.
-The National City Rent Control Measure is a very strong form of rent control.
+In November, voters will decide whether to enact the measure.
 Not to be confused with rent stabilization.
 To read the full summary click here.